Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 #### Form name

-An optional [form]({% link process-automation/latest/model/forms.md %}) can be used to begin a process.
+An optional [form](../forms.md) can be used to begin a process.
 The form must exist within the same project as the process definition to be selected.
 Select a form from the dropdown, else create a new form using the **+** symbol.

 Once a form has been selected, it can be edited using the **Open Form** symbol.

 #### Mapping type

 The mapping type sets how data is passed between the message start event and the process.
-There are [five options](%{ link process-automation/latest/model/processes/index.md %}#process-variable-mapping) for how to send this data.
+There are [five options](README.md#process-variable-mapping) for how to send this data.
 The default value is **Send no variables**.

 #### Message

 A message needs to be defined for the message start event to catch when it is thrown.
 A previously created **Message** can be selected from the dropdown in its properties, or a new one created using the **+** symbol.
 A **Message name** and payload can then be set.

-{% endcapture %}
-{% capture message %}

-#### Message

 Messages have a name and contain a payload.
 They are sent by message throwing events and received by message catching events in a 1:1 relationship between throw events and catch events.
 Messages contain a payload known as a message payload and can be passed between scopes, for example between two different process definitions within the same diagram that are separated by different [pools](#pools-and-lanes).